21-Days on Camino: Camino Lite

 Day 12: Kapteinskloof or Sterkfontein ➝ Aurora (23km)

-Private farm lands take you to the small town of Aurora.
+Walk through private farm lands, with a chaperone to the small town of Aurora.
 This area is special in wildflower season.
-Your rest house in Aurora is with Jan & Hester Brink who offer home stay accommodation.
+Your rest house in Aurora is with a local family who offer home stay accommodation.

-Redelinghuys is famous for the art murals and artists who live in the town.
+You revisit the previous day’s straight gravel road, taking you directly into Redelinghuys which is famous for the art murals and artists who live in the town.
 The natural setting is unique and special.

 Day 15: Redelinghuys ➝ Wild West Coast (24km)

 A sandy path over hills takes you to a very special rest house out of town.
 You stay in eco-cabins.
-A wild experience.
+A wild experience during the week only.

-This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area historically linked to St James by early settlers.
+This coastal route follows footpaths and sandy tracks along the quiet St Helena Bay coastline, an area famous for fishing, both local and commercial.
 Madoda, a local chaperone, will help you experience the land through local eyes.
-If you walk from Stukkie Plaas your chaperone will be Sumarie.

 Day 18: Lampiesbaai ➝ Paternoster (24km)